nihr43/nk3/readme.md

 `nk3` is the result of years of hacking together ansible roles and wrappers on various OSs and arriving at the conclusion that a single purpose-built tool is best.
 Critically, the declarative nature of NixOS is without a doubt the way of the future - rather than cumulative OS configuration or big-hammer nuke-and-pave reimaging on every change.

 What do I mean by 'safe'?
-The author believes repeatability and determinism are security `requirements`; undefined global mutable state is the root of all evil.
+The author believes that reproducibility in infrastructure is an incontrovertible security requirement.
+The ability to safely and correctly account for, modify, and delete resources is at least as important as their initial deployment.

 ## usage